JamieBort/CalendarWebsite/Progress.md

         +-- master/main
             +-- dev
-                +-- React.js branch with Java back end and database. (react_js) +-- branch to try to deploy to a service such as heroku +-- React Native branch with Java back end and database. (react_native) (doesn't exist yet)
+                +-- React.js branch with Java back end and database. (react_js) +-- "host" branch (called host) for deploying and hosting both the front and back ends on a service such as heroku
+                +-- React Native branch with Java back end and database. (react_native) (doesn't exist yet)

 * **directories** are structured such that: